Xavin: As a fugitive

 Weeks later, Xavin better adjusted, refraining from insulting Victor and becoming closer to Molly (the only teammate other than Karolina to always refer to Xavin as female).
 However, Xavin is still more-or-less an outcast to the other members.
 Like the other Runaways, Xavin is an orphan (they told the group when they first appeared that their parents were dead because of the aliens' war).
-They also call themselves runaway when they reveal their identity to Geoffrey Wilder.
+They also call themselves a runaway when they reveal their identity to Geoffrey Wilder.
 Xavin joins the group but has trouble adjusting to their new surroundings and getting along with their new teammates, particularly Victor, whom they often offend with condescending remarks about robots.
 Although they are aggressive and headstrong, Xavin is motivated to protect their new home of their love for Karolina.
 Xavin usually reverts to the male Skrull form when in battle, insisting that it adds to a more intimidating persona, despite Karolina thinking that it is sexist, yet still spends some time in the male human form as well.
-However, during their trip to 1907, it was revealed that when they lose control or are under emotional pressure, the female form was the one to which they would revert, something that made Karolina very happy.
+However, during their trip to 1907, it was revealed that when they lose control or are under emotional pressure, the female form was the one to which they would revert, which pleases Karolina.

 Departure

 In Runaways' "Dead Wrong" story arc, a group of surviving Majesdanians arrives to arrest Karolina.
-After they repeatedly attack the Runaways, Xavin realizes that the aliens won't stop until they get Karolina.
+After they repeatedly attack the Runaways, Xavin realizes that the aliens will not stop until they get Karolina.
 Karolina apparently leaves the group with the Majesdanians, but the Runaways, except Nico, are later shocked to find the real Karolina knocked out.
 Xavin shapeshifted into Karolina's form and took her place to take all the punishment for their species' war.
 Kissing Karolina, Xavin whispers their love and departs the group.
 Their fate is unknown.